 One of the latest, and more interesting, incarnations of the growing movement to pickle absolutely everything is a dill pickle beer, created by Minnesota's Barley John's Brewing Company — and it's getting plenty of attention at the Minnesota State Fair.

 The Dill Pickle Ale is described by Eater as a "light, American-style ale" that's been "dry hopped with fresh dill, horseradish, and spices.”

 But not everyone was sold on the idea of the new brew.
 "When Giggles first asked me to do this and I shared the request with others, they all raised the eyebrow.
 A dill pickle beer?
 Really?"
-Moore says.
+Moore said.
 "I wanted the beer to be a beer first, not a flavored concoction 'fruit punch' beverage.
 We wanted an awesome beer you could drink several of and still not get tired of the flavor.

-Moore says the company is "rolling the idea around" regarding . the availability of the beer beyond the fair.
+Moore says the company is "rolling the idea around" of bringing the beer beyond the fair, but added that it's not necessarily an easy undertaking.
 "Dill is really hard to get out of draft lines.
-Just like root beer, you would need a designated line," he explains.
+Just like root beer, you would need a designated line."